kascodeo/python-pptx/README.rst

 *python-pptx-fix* is a Python library for creating and updating PowerPoint (.pptx) files.

-This project is created to fix bugs and add minor features to the original project by Scanny at https://github.com/scanny/python-pptx.
+This project `python-pptx-fix <https://github.com/kascodeo/python-pptx>`_ is created to fix bugs and add minor features to the original project by `Scanny <https://github.com/scanny/python-pptx>`_.
 Original project is unresponsive at the moment so had to create this project as *python-pptx-fix*.
 Feel free to contribute to this project.